Actresses Who Voiced Disney Princesses Reveal Their Unexpected Choice For Best Disney Villain

 The Allure of Villains

-Dr. Jennifer Hart, a psychologist specializing in media influence, emphasizes that Disney villains often represent our shadow selves—the parts we suppress.
-According to her, understanding and embracing these darker traits can foster personal growth.
-This is echoed in her studies, which highlight how characters like Maleficent or Scar evoke fascination due to their complexity and depth.
+Disney villains often represent our shadow selves—the parts we suppress.
+Understanding and embracing these darker traits can foster personal growth.
+This is echoed in studies, which highlight how characters like Maleficent or Scar evoke fascination due to their complexity and depth.

 These characters challenge the status quo, pushing protagonists to evolve.
-Hart suggests that audiences can reflect on their own lives by examining what traits resonate with them in these villains, leading to deeper self-understanding.
+Audiences can reflect on their own lives by examining what traits resonate with them in these villains, leading to deeper self-understanding.

 Paige O'Hara, Linda Larkin, Jodi Benson, and Anika Noni Rose in 2024.